Kneser graphs are Hamiltonian: Cycle factor construction

 \subsection{Cycle factor construction}

-We consider every bitstring~$x \in X_{n,k}$, and we apply \emph{parenthesis matching} to it, which is a technique developed by Greene and Kleitman~\cite{MR0389608} in the context of symmetric chain partitions of posets.
-For this we interpret the 1s in~$x$ as opening brackets and the 0s as closing brackets, and we match closest pairs of opening and closing brackets in the natural way.
-This matching is done \emph{cyclically} across the boundary of~$x$, i.e., $x$ is considered as a cyclic string; see Figure~\ref{fig:matching}.
-In particular, in the following we will consider indices in~$x$ modulo~$n$, with $1,\ldots,n$ as representatives.
-As $n \geq 2k+1$, there are more 0s than 1s in~$x$, and consequently every~1 is matched to some~0, but not every~0 is matched to a~1.
-Whenever we want to emphasize that we consider a bitstring~$x$ with parenthesis matching applied to it, we write every unmatched~0 in~$x$ as $\hyph$.
-For example, we write $x=001100001=0\hyph1100\hyph\hyph1$.
+We consider a bitstring~$x \in X_{n,k}$, and we apply \emph{parenthesis matching} to it, which is a technique developed by Greene and Kleitman~\cite{MR0389608} in the context of symmetric chain partitions of posets.
+For this we interpret the 1s in~$x$ as opening brackets and the 0s as closing brackets, and we match closest pairs of opening and closing brackets in the natural way; see Figure~\ref{fig:matching}.
+This matching is done \emph{cyclically} across the boundary of~$x$, i.e., $x$ is considered as a cyclic string.
+Specifically, we find an opening bracket followed directly (cyclically) by a closing bracket, i.e., a substring~$10$, match them to each other, delete both of them, and repeat.
+Note that the resulting matching does not depend on the order in which the procedure is applied in situations when multiple substrings~$10$ are present.

 The parenthesis matching procedure can be described equivalently as follows: For every 1-bit in~$x$, we consider the shortest (cyclic) substring starting from this bit to the right that contains the same number of~0s as~1s, and we match it to the last 0-bit of this substring.